nadzyah/seatre/README.md

 Any contributor to this project doesn't take any responsibility for illegal usage of any script from this project.

+See the article about how to use it [here](https://medium.com/@nadzeya/exploring-your-networks-vulnerabilities-can-you-hack-it-836aee46c156).

 # Installation and Usage

 The tested environment: